Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 ### Adding a Field for Validation

 To help validate that all data from a Timestream for LiveAnalytics table has been migrated to Timestream for InfluxDB, an additional field can be added to all line protocol points.
+Adding an additional field ensures each data point has a unique identifier, preventing InfluxDB's deduplication logic from merging or omitting migrated records during validation.
 This field is `la_unload=1`.

 To verify data in Timestream for InfluxDB, the following Flux query can be used, replacing `<Timestream table name>` with the name of your Timestream for LiveAnalytics table:
 ```